 With this knowledge, variations in the rate and rhythm of the respiratory act should render valuable information as to the condition of the blood at any period of the anæsthesia.
-Other early signs of the presence of an anoxæmic factor are dependent upon commencing congestion of the venous system, and will be observed in alteration of the colour of the ears, which often look slightly bluish before any change is perceptible in the appearance of the lips or cheeks; in perspiration of the forehead and scalp; and in any undue oozing of blood from the operation wound, where changes in oxygenation can also be readily detected by the administrator.
+Other early signs of the presence of an anoxæmic factor are dependent upon commencing congestion of the venous system, and will be observed in alteration of the colour of the ears, which often look slightly bluish before any change is perceptible in the appearance of the lips or cheeks, in perspiration of the forehead and scalp, and in any undue oozing of blood from the operation wound, where changes in oxygenation can also be readily detected by the administrator.

-With regard to congestion of the cutaneous and membranous surfaces produced by the presence of an anoxæmic factor in the blood, it is well to bear in mind that the respiratory tract especially is prone to engorgement arising from such a cause, and that this engorgement will further aggravate the condition of anoxæmia by presenting mechanical obstruction to the ingress of air owing to the resulting increase in size of the mucous lining of the air-passages, and of the tonsils, tongue, and other neighbouring structures.
-THE STAGES OF ANÆSTHESIA.
+With regard to congestion of the cutaneous and membranous surfaces produced by the presence of an anoxæmic factor in the blood, it is well to bear in mind that the respiratory tract especially is prone to engorgement arising from such a cause, and that this engorgement will further aggravate the condition of anoxæmia by presenting mechanical obstruction to the ingress of air owing to the resulting increase in size of the mucous lining of the airpassages, and of the tonsils, tongue, and other neighbouring structures.
+When this occurs, further obstruction then develops from the presence of an increased amount of mucus secreted by these congested surfaces; and beyond this, again, the presence of mucus in the upper air-passages often causes some degree of laryngeal spasm, after which complete occlusion of the airway is very soon an accomplished fact.